Website Optimization: 9 Strategies for Improving SEO

 A proper content strategy is the synthesis of:

-- User demand: What topics your target audiences want to learn about.
+- User demand: These are the topics your target audiences want to learn about.

-- Your expertise: Topics you are qualified to speak on.
+- Your expertise: There are the topics you are qualified to speak on.

-- Sales enablement: Two-way communication with your sales team to support their sales goals.
+- Sales enablement: This is two-way communication with your sales team to support their sales goals.

-In looking at the basics of on-page SEO strategy, the following are four essential elements that should never be overlooked when optimizing your website for SEO.
+In looking at the basics of on-page SEO strategy, the following are some essential elements that should never be overlooked when optimizing your website for SEO:

-This is exactly what it says it is: the title of your website page.
-Make sure the title, commonly known as the title tag, includes the most important keyword you want the page to rank well for.
-No more than 70 characters.
-Each page title on the website should be completely unique.
+Make sure each meta title, commonly known as page or title tags, includes the most important keyword you want the page to rank well for.
+In addition, each meta title should be no more than 60 characters in length.
+Please also bear in mind that each meta title should be completely unique.

-This is the one line description below the website link on the search engine results page (SERP) on Google.
-Think of this element as your call-to-action on the SERP.
-This is your best opportunity to cue the users in on what they can expect once they land on your page.
+These are the one-to-two line descriptions found below meta titles on search engine results page (SERPs) on Google.
+Think of these elements as your calls-to-action on the SERPs.
+These prime pieces of real estate are your best opportunities to cue users in on what they can expect once they land on your pages.
+Keep each meta description unique and no more than 155 characters in length.

-This is the top heading of each page and most likely the largest, most emphasized copy communicated on the page.
-The heading, also known as the H1 tag, is one of the most important on-page SEO elements because it is the highest level tag that shows what your specific page is about.
-Make it count.
+These designate subheadings and are most likely some of the largest, most emphasized copy points communicated on the page.
+Header tags, also known as H2, H3, H4, etc., are some of the most important on-page SEO elements because they help show search engines what your content is about.
+Make them count.

 As you can see, there are a number of key steps to take in order to optimize your website for SEO.
 Having a strong SEO set up will help you achieve success with your digital marketing objectives.
 Get the right team and make sure the boxes are checked.
 Build that foundation so your website is strong, gets you leads and grows your business.

-Choosing a CMS to develop your website in is crucial.
+Choosing a content management system (CMS) to develop your website in is crucial.
 At Mole Street, we focus primarily on custom websites built on the HubSpot CMS Hub.
 We find that HubSpot is effective, relatively simple for the owner to operate and can handle most needs.
 It even has built-in SEO tools for improving your website content.